 The Goddess, identified with the Roman Minerva, is the daughter of Zeus and Meti.
-Zeus devoured poor Meti when she was pregnant with Athena, recommended by Uranus e Gaia who revealed to him that if Meti gave birth to a daughter, a son would then be born from her who would take away the command of heaven.
+Zeus devoured poor Meti when she was pregnant with Athena, recommended by Uranus e Gaia who revealed to him that if Meti gave birth to a daughter, a son would then be born who would take away the command of heaven.
 Zeus took on the task of carrying out the gestation himself.
-When the time for delivery came, she got help from Hephaestus, who carried out what could be called a very particular caesarean section: in fact, with a well-aimed blow of the ax, he brought Athena out of Zeus's head.
+When it came time for the birth, she got help from Hephaestus, who carried out what could be called a very particular caesarean section: in fact, with a well-aimed blow of the ax, he made Athena come out of Zeus's head.
 The goddess, who was already an adult and well armed, uttered a war cry as soon as she was born that rang out across the earth.

 Athena is considered the goddess of war but, unlike Ares, violent and bloodthirsty, it demands from its proteges (including Ulysses, Hercules, Achilles and Jason) not brute physical strength but actions, the result of reflections and tactical reasoning.
 It is no coincidence that in the Greek world she is also considered the goddess of reason.
 The mother's name, Meti, in fact, can be translated with the word "sense".
 The fact that it is Athena who faces and beats Ares emphasizes that reflection and reason often prevail over brute strength.

 Athena is also the protector of weavers and embroiderers, but her role as a warrior goddess is the prevailing one.
 She is represented with a helmet on her head, armed with a spear and shield and dressed with the aegis (a kind of goat skin cuirass).
-On her shield the goddess placed the head of Medusa, the gorgon who had the power to turn anyone who dared to look into her eyes into stone and who was killed by Perseus.
+On her shield the goddess placed the head of Medusa, the gorgon who had the power to turn into stone anyone who dared to look her in the eyes and who was killed by Perseus.

-The epithets of Athena were innumerable, but the most widespread was that of Pallas (the one who launches the auction).
+The epithets of Athena were innumerable, but the most widespread was that of Pallas (the one who throws the auction).
 With this epithet, the goddess assumed characteristics similar to those of Demeter, being also considered the protector of fields and agriculture.
-In Athens her cult was second only to that of Zeus, and the Parthenon.
+In Athens her cult was second only to that of Zeus, and to her the Parthenon.

-Athena remained a virgin and, however, a son is attributed to her, which she would have had from Hephaestus in the following way: she had gone to obtain weapons from Hephaestus, an expert blacksmith who used volcanoes as workshops.
-The latter, abandoned by Aphrodite after having discovered the affair with Ares, fell in love with Athena; the goddess, however, did not want to know about the ugly Hephaestus who, decided by now to possess her, despite being lame, began to chase her, reached her and took her in his arms.
-But his desire was so great that, perhaps suffering from premature ejaculation, he wet one leg of the goddess with his seed.
+Athena remained a virgin and, however, a son is attributed to her, which she would have had from Hephaestus in the following way: she had gone to get weapons from Hephaestus, an expert blacksmith who used volcanoes as workshops.
+The latter, abandoned by Aphrodite after having discovered the affair with Ares, fell in love with Athena; the goddess, however, did not want to know about the ugly Hephaestus who, by now decided to possess her, despite being lame, began to chase her, reached her and took her in his arms.
+But so much was his desire that, perhaps suffering from premature ejaculation, he wet one leg of the goddess with his semen.
 Athena, a little disgusted, dried herself with some wool which she then threw on the ground soaked in the seed of Hephaestus.
 From the earth, fertilized in such an unromantic way, Erichthonius was born that the goddess considered her son, locked him in a chest, under the care of a snake, and entrusted him to Aglauro, the daughter of the king of Athens.

 Paris Bordone: Athena rejects Hephaestus

 There were many celebrations in honor of the goddess.
-Particularly interesting were the Panatenèe and they took place in Athens every year, replaced, every four years, by the great Panathenae.
+Particularly interesting were the Panatenèe and they took place in Athens every year, replaced every four years by the great Panathenae.
 It is said that these festivals were established by Erichthonius, the son of Athena.
 Various sporting activities took place during the celebrations.
-A very special exercise consisted of getting out and about quickly on a moving chariot wearing armor.
+A very special exercise consisted of getting off and on quickly on a moving chariot wearing armor.
 At the end of the feast there was a night ceremony in which, with a solemn procession towards the Acropolis, a very precious female dress was offered to Athena.

-Also in Athens the Plintèrie, purification parties in which the simulacrum of the goddess was washed in the sea.
+Also in Athens the Plintèrie, purification festivals in which the simulacrum of the goddess was washed in the sea.